pupil-labs/pupil-docs/getting-started/player-workflow.md

 +++

 ## Player Workflow
-Use Pupil Player to visualize data recorded with Pupil Capture and export videos of visualization and datasets for further analysis.
+Use Pupil Player to visualize data recorded with Pupil Capture and export videos of visualizations and datasets for further analysis.

 ### 1. Open Pupil Player